 E-commerce bookkeeping—an introduction:

-One of the most essential aspects of bookkeeping when it comes to retail businesses is inventory.
+One of the most essential aspects of bookkeeping when it comes to retail e-commerce businesses is inventory.

 E-commerce bookkeeping might sound easy, but since there are several modes of payment and sales come in from a number of different sources, there’s a lot of complexity involved.
 If the business also has a brick and mortar store, it might not be easy to reconcile cash and credit receipts.